-The Monkeewrench crew returns to face the city of Minneapolis’s worst nightmare—a rampant serial killer on the loose—in this electrifying thriller from the author of The Sixth Idea.
+The Monkeewrench crew returns to face the city of Minneapolis’s worst nightmare–a rampant serial killer on the loose–in this electrifying thriller from the author of The Sixth Idea, now in paperback.

 When Minneapolis homicide detectives Leo Magozzi and Gino Rolseth are called to a crime scene in a heavily wooded city park, everything about the setting is all too familiar.
 And when they discover a playing card on the victim’s body, their worst fears are confirmed–there’s a serial killer operating in the city for the first time in years.

-Across town, Grace MacBride and her unconventional partners at Monkeewrench Software find themselves at both personal and career crossroads.
+Across town, Grace MacBride and her unconventional partners in Monkeewrench Software find themselves at both a personal and a career crossroads.
 Weary of the darker side of their computer work for law enforcement, they agree to take on a private missing-persons case in a small farming community in southwestern Minnesota.

 The Monkeewrench crew returns in a twisty, heart-stopping new thriller.